 WHAT WE DO

-We believe that to transform the unimaginable physical and emotional trauma these women and girls have experienced into self-love, resilience and self-compassion, awareness and kindness need to be brought to the physical experiences within the body.
+We believe that to transform the unimaginable physical and emotional trauma these women and children have experienced into self-love, resilience and self-compassion, awareness and kindness need to be brought to the physical experiences within the body.

-While our main-focus is supporting women and girls affected by sex slavery and exploitation to transform their lives, we also provide psychological services, workshops and programs to vulnerable communities.
+While our main-focus is supporting women and children affected by sex slavery and exploitation to transform their lives, we also provide psychological services, workshops and programs to vulnerable communities.
 We work with refugees, families and individuals that have been displaced within their own countries, children impacted by natural disasters and Aboriginal and Torres Strait Islander young people.

 HOW WE WORK